manoelmendonca/hackday_6_cds_2023/README-EN.md

 - The sub-columns "fabric" (type of fabric) and "brand fit" (product shape) were used to generate the binary columns "has_cotton," "has_polyester," "has_lycra," "is_regular," "is_slim," and "is_fit."
 - The "images" column was used to count the number of photographs available for each product.

-Following that Hackday, we implemented further enhancements to the "feature engineering" stage, resulting in improved model accuracy.
+Following that Hackday, we implemented other enhancements to the "feature engineering" stage, resulting in improved model accuracy.
 The new techniques used were as follows:
 - Word Count: The "title" and "description" columns contain extensive free-form text describing the merchandise.
 Thus, a count of all words was conducted, which, once ranked, were converted into 220 binary columns indicating which words define each product.
 This technique was also used with other sub-columns such as "other details" and "generic name."
 - The sub-columns "pack of" and "number of contents in sales package" had their contents combined into a single column, as they contain similar information.
 - The "size" sub-column was converted to numeric information, respecting a size scale, such as XXL, XL, L, M, S, XS, XXS, etc.